Optimizing Sparse SYK: Introduction

-Our results prove that the sparse SYK model retains a non-constant Gaussian approximation gap for $p \gtrsim 1/n$, suggesting similar physical properties between the sparse and dense versions of SYK in this sparsity range.\footnote{We use $\widetilde{O}$ and $\gtrsim$ to hide logarithmic factors in $n$.} This is further supported by our additional ``universality'' result in \cref{sec:universality}, which states that the maximum eigenvalue for all sparse SYK models is $\Theta(\sqrt{n})$, regardless of $p\in\left[\Theta(1/n^3),1\right]$.
-Thus the maximum energy achievable by any quantum state for all sparse SYK or dense SYK models is invariant to sparsification up to constant factors with high probability.
-Our work also shows that ``reasonable'' properties of physical Hamiltonians like sparsity do not preclude classical hardness.
+Our results prove that the sparse SYK model retains the maximum $1/\sqrt{n}$ Gaussian approximation gap for all $p \gtrsim 1/n^2$, suggesting similar physical properties between SYK and sparse SYK in this sparsity range.
+One such example is the fact that low-energy states of the SYK model have large amounts of magic (see \cite{cudby2025magicstates, PhysRevLett.123.080503} for details on fermionic magic states); this property was known for the fully dense SYK model~\cite{hastings2023fieldtheory}, and we show in \Cref{cor:magic} that this property is robust to sparsifications through $p \gtrsim 1/n^2$.
+Our work also shows that ``reasonable'' properties of physical Hamiltonians like sparsity do not necessarily preclude classical hardness.
 This suggests the existence of other sparse and physically-relevant Hamiltonians where quantum computers can have provable advantages over classical ones.
+Finally, our results prove that the algorithms producing constant-approximation ratio Gaussian states when $p=\Theta(1/n^3)$ \cite{Herasymenko_2023, Hothem2023} fail to for any slower decay of $p$ with $n$ (up to logarithmic factors).